About Dr. Bello

 Background:

-I am a licensed clinical psychologist and graduate of the Philadelphia College of Osteopathic Medicine where I earned my Psy.D. in Clinical Psychology.
+I am a licensed psychologist with over 10 years of experience treating children and adults.
+I graduated from the Philadelphia College of Osteopathic Medicine where I earned my Psy.D. in Clinical Psychology.
 I also hold both my undergraduate and Master’s degrees from Loyola University Maryland.
 I completed my pre-doctoral internship at Intercommunity Action in Philadelphia, where I provided treatment and assessments to both children and adults facing a variety of mental health challenges such as anxiety, depression, ADHD, autism spectrum disorder (ASD), PTSD, and trauma-related disorders.

-I have training in Cognitive Behavioral Therapy (CBT) from the Capital Institute for CBT, where I completed my post-doctoral fellowship and further specialized in Exposure and Response Prevention (ERP) for OCD.
+I have training in Cognitive Behavioral Therapy (CBT) from the Capital Institute for CBT in Washington, DC, where I completed my post-doctoral fellowship and further specialized in Exposure and Response Prevention (ERP) for OCD.
 Additionally, I am trained in providing gender-affirming care through The Fenway Institute, one of the leading centers for LGBTQIA+ healthcare.
 I believe in a patient-centered focus, helping clients make meaningful progress in their mental health journey.
-Outside of the work I do with my clients, I love spending time with my family and playing with my dog, Jax.
+Outside of the work I do with my clients, you’ll likely find me spending time with my family, catching up on my favorite HGTV shows, and playing with my dog, Jax.

 Specialities:

-“If you’re looking for: someone direct, laidback, and who uses a little humor (you’ll often hear my motto in session: “Humor Heals!”); a genuine relationship with your psychologist who acknowledges that she is also human; someone who challenges you to think about things in a different way; and who guides you to changed behaviors, then we will work well together.
-I also welcome and encourage my clients to challenge me too – after all, you’re the expert of your life, I’m here to help you make meaningful changes.
+“If you’re looking for: someone direct, laidback, who acknowledges that she is also human; a genuine relationship with your psychologist; someone who challenges you to think about things in a different way; and who uses evidence-based strategies to guide you to changed behaviors, then we will work well together.
 My therapy techniques are based in research, and I often share a lot of that research with you to help with motivation (knowledge is power and the more proof we have that things work, the more likely we are to try them).
-If you’re looking for a psychologist who is straightforward, relatable, and believes in the power of research to drive real change, let’s get started!”
+If you’re looking for a psychologist who is straightforward, relatable, and believes in the power of research to drive real change, let’s get started!